-The Commission has developed a range of resources which provide advice on how to reduce the risk of Coronavirus (COVID-19) exposure and infection.
+The Commission has developed a wide range of resources which provide advice on how to reduce the risk of Coronavirus (COVID-19) exposure and infection.
 These resources are freely available for Australian health service organisations, healthcare professionals and consumers.

 The Commission supports all healthcare professionals in continuing to provide safe, high-quality care during the pandemic, with advice on infection prevention and control, risk assessment and management, managing medications and caring for people with cognitive impairment.

 PPE guidance for aged care workers

 The Australian Government Infection Control Expert Group provides guidance regarding use of particulate respirators (e.g. P2/N95) and other personal protective equipment (PPE) in circumstances where the risk of transmission of COVID-19 is assessed as high.

 This poster includes step-by-step instructions for aged care workers regarding how to put on and remove PPE (including gowns, P2/N95 respirators, protective eyewear and gloves) when they are caring for residents with suspected or confirmed COVID-19.
 It also includes instructions on how to fit check P2/N95 respirators.

 Infection prevention and control risk assessment